AndyLPK247/pycon-2020-web-app-testing/README.md

 To learn more about parallel testing in general, read [To Infinity and Beyond: A Guide to Parallel Testing](https://automationpanda.com/2018/01/21/to-infinity-and-beyond-a-guide-to-parallel-testing/).

 Congrats!
-You have completed the guided part of this course!
+You have completed the guided part of this tutorial!

 ## Bonus Section: Independent Exercises

-The guided course covered one very basic search test, but DuckDuckGo has many more features.
+The guided tutorial covered one very basic search test, but DuckDuckGo has many more features.
 Try to write some new tests for DuckDuckGo independently.
 Here are some suggestions: